In the Beginning (Nile album)

-In The Beginning is a compilation by death metal band Nile, released in 2000 through Relapse Records.
+In The Beginning is the first compilation album by American technical death metal band Nile, released in 2000 through Relapse Records.
 The compilation combines their two EPs Festivals of Atonement and Ramses Bringer of War in their entirety, previously released on February 10, 1995, and November 19, 1996, respectively.
 Both EPs were released on the band's own label Anubis Records.